Discover the Joys of Sunset with Birds

 The early bird might catch the worm, but that doesn’t mean you have to be up at dawn to enjoy bird-watching.
 You can find birds throughout the day—sunup to sundown—and into the night.
 Not only can evening be the best time to catch certain species, but it’s also a great opportunity to be outside.
-Gorgeous sunsets are a bonus.
+Gorgeous sunsets with birds are a bonus.

 While not as boisterous as the sunrise chorus, there is a flurry of bird activity as the day turns to night.
 Much like in the morning, the American robin will probably be the merriest of songsters in the evening.
 Their cheery-up, cheery-oh call is a bit more welcome at sunset (at least for me), than it is during the predawn hour.